Wok & Skillet

 Traditional Shoyu Ramen features a savory soy-sauce based clear broth and ramen noodles with classic toppings such as chashu, seasoned bamboo shoots, and a half-boiled seasoned egg.

-Shoyu Ramen is one of the most popular Japanese ramen flavors next to shio (salt) ramen and miso ramen.
-Shoyu Ramen features a light and savory soy-sauce based broth, and classic Japanese ramen toppings such as chashu, menma (seasoned bamboo shoots) and half-boiled ajitama (seasoned egg).
+Shoyu Ramen is one of the most popular Japanese ramen flavors, next to shio (salt) ramen and miso ramen.
+Shoyu Ramen has a light and savory soy-sauce based broth, and classic toppings such as chashu, menma (seasoned bamboo shoots) and half-boiled ajitama (seasoned egg).

 The naruto (Japanese fish cake with a pink whirlpool pattern) in the middle adds a signature look to the bowl.

-I had been wanting to try making my own ramen for a while now but honestly, I was a bit intimidated.
+I had been wanting to try making my own ramen for a while now, but to be honest, I was a bit intimidated.

 When I was introduced to Brian's cookbook, I knew that this would be a great opportunity to take the plunge and give it a try!

-This Traditional Shoyu Ramen recipe is from Brian's cookbook.
-There are several components to this dish so instead of creating one super-long post with 6 separate recipes, I have broken this down into a 6 part series.
+This Traditional Shoyu Ramen recipe is adapted from Brian's cookbook.
+There are several components to this dish, so instead of creating one super-long post with 6 separate recipes, I have broken this down into a 6-part series, with this final post bringing it all together.

-Here are the links to the key ingredients in this series, along with the estimated preparation time:
+Here are the links to the key ingredients in this series, along with the estimated preparation times:

 • Shoyu Tare (35 minutes)